-This DPA applies to the processing operations performed on Customer data for the provision of Accelera services.
-In this context, Accelera will act as a data processor to Customer.
+This DPA applies to the processing operations performed on User data for the provision of Accelera services.
+In this context, Accelera will act as a data processor to User.

 The capitalized terms which are not otherwise defined in this DPA shall have the meaning below:

 - “Personal Data” means any information relating to an identified or identifiable natural person (hereinafter referred to as “Data Subject”); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity;